kamiarcoffey/threat-net/README.md

 ## Running on AWS

+IMPORTANT: Before attempting to run on AWS, follow the instructions for running locally and ensure it works.
+This will get all the dependencies needed for the program.

 The current configuration is ready to be deployed on AWS elastic beanstalk.
 Follow these steps to deploy on AWS:
 - In threat-net/Dockerfile, uncomment the 2 lines under the "# For AWS Docker configuration", and comment out the line under "# For Local Docker Configuration"
+- In app/models/DocumentDB.py, comment out the graph_db declaration for a local database and uncomment the graph_db declaration for the DocumentDB
+ - If this is a new deployment with a new Documentdb, change the graph_db declaration to be for the desired database.
+	- The argument needed for the MongoClient constructor can be found by going to your DocumentDB cluster page, under "Connectivity and security", under "Connect to this cluster with an application".

 - Create a new Elastic Beanstalk application
 - Create a new Environment:
 	- Select "Preconfigured Platform" and the "Preconfigured - Docker" Python option
 	- Select "Upload your code" under the "Application Code" Section
-	- Run "zip threat-net.zip *" in the directory of this README to create a zip file of the code, then upload threat-net.zip under the "Upload Your Code" Section
+	- Run "zip -r threat-net.zip threat-net" in the directory of this README to create a zip file of the code, then upload threat-net.zip under the "Upload Your Code" Section
 	- Select "Create the Environment" and wait for the application to start up